HKUSTSMARTLab/HKUSTSMARTLab.github.io/index.md

 ---
-title: HKUST SMART Lab
+title: HKUST Smart Lab
 layout: home
 group: home
 ---

-# Welcome to SMART Lab!
+# Welcome to Smart Lab!
 {: .display-4}
 <br>
 We are part of the [Department of Computer Science and Engineering](https://cse.hkust.edu.hk/), [the Hong Kong University of Science and Technology](https://hkust.edu.hk/).